Last reviewed September 2022

-Our mission is to achieve success in The National League and regain the club’s status and position in The English Football League, and in a manner which rewards stakeholders, supporters and employees, in a stadium that all people connected to the club can be proud of.
+Our mission is to achieve success in The Premier League, EFL and all other professional competitions in a manner which rewards the shareholder, supporters and employees, in a stadium that all people connected to the club can be proud of.

 To carry out such ancillary activities which are consistent with our footballing aspirations and the overall image and brand identity of Stockport County FC.

 To attain the highest level of professionalism and integrity throughout the whole of the business and to act as a good community partner and ambassador for football and the town of Stockport.

 The ticket office can be contacted by calling 0161 266 2700 or by emailing [email protected].
 The ticket office opening hours can be found here: https://www.stockportcounty.com/new-ticket-office-opening-hours-confirmed/